The Top Seven Best Commenting Plugins for WordPress

 The native WordPress commenting system is relatively basic, admittedly, but it still does the job.
 You’ll find it in use on many blogs — probably because it comes preconfigured and pre-activated on any fresh WordPress installation — and, like the core, it’s free to use.
 In other words, you don’t have to do anything to use it — and that suits many time-short webmasters to a T.

 The biggest advantage of the native WordPress commenting system is its front-end usability.
 To leave a comment, visitors need only leave their name and email address, and, optionally, their website URL.
 With few hoops to jump through, visitors will be more inclined to leave a comment.

 However, there are numerous drawbacks to using the native WordPress commenting system — which, for the record, has barely been developed in over a decade.
-Users who comment won’t receive response notifications, there’s no support for nested conversation threads, and it lacks social media integration.
+Users who comment won’t receive response notifications, there’s no support for user feedback (such as upvotes or downvotes), and it lacks social media integration.
 Plus, as many WordPress users will tell you, it leaks spam like a sieve.

-If you like the WordPress commenting system’s simplicity but find its weak points frustrating, I have good news for you: There are plenty of plugins out there that upgrade and extend the native system’s functionality — one of which we’ll be covering in detail further down the page.
+If you like the WordPress commenting system’s simplicity, but find its weak points frustrating, I have good news for you: There are plenty of plugins out there that upgrade and extend the native system’s functionality — let’s dig in…

 Disqus Comment System

-Disqus is a hosted comments platform that’s one of the most popular commenting systems in the world — it’s also the one we use on this very site.
+Disqus is a hosted comments platform that’s one of the most popular commenting systems in the world.
 It works externally to WordPress (using the Disqus API), so it can also be used on other sites and systems, such as Blogger, Tumblr, Squarespace and so on.

 It’s one of the most feature-rich commenting systems available, offering a step up from the native WordPress commenting system in many important areas.